zergey/nupic_nlp/README.md

 - text9: The Man Who Was Thursday by G .
 K .
 Chesterton 1908

 All the nouns from this corpus of text are extracted using NLTK's `pos_tag` function, looking for words tagged with `NN`.
 Resulting terms seem to be sometimes mis-categorized, so they are also passed through Wordnet and confirmed to be nouns before sent to CEPT for SDR conversion.

+## Things to try:

+    ./run_association_experiment.py resources/animals.txt resources/vegetables.txt -p 0 -t 1000

+Randomly chooses one term from the animal list, and one from the veggie list.
+Sends that pair through NuPIC, printing NUPIC's prediction for the second term.
+Should generally choose plant-based objects for the second term after some training.

+    ./run_association_experiment.py resources/associations/country-capitals.csv -p 0 -t 300

+Reads an input file of country --> capital associations, and passes them into NuPIC in the same way.
+Doesn't predict very well until it's seen the entire list once, then it is pretty decent.